-35. A dam must not be constructed or enlarged if that activity would cause the total volume of dam capacity on a property to exceed (or further exceed) the property dam capacity limit for that property.

-The property dam capacity limit for a given property is calculated as follows:
+- 35. A dam must not be constructed or enlarged if that activity would: - a) In zone HF5, cause the total volume of dam capacity on a property to exceed (or further exceed) the property dam capacity limit for that property.
+For the purposes of 35 a), the property dam capacity limit for a given property is calculated as follows:

-0.3 (30% of) X the area of the property (km2) X long term average rainfall between the months of May and
+0.3 (30% of) X the area of the property (km2) X long term average rainfall between the months of May and November (mm) for the locality X 0.1 (10% run-off coefficient);